 Remember to handle the disposer only when you have switched it off.
 It can start running while you are cleaning or removing a clog in it.
-Thus, keep it on switch off mode.
-It’s much safer that ways, especially when you have babies in the house.
+Thus, keep it on switch-off mode.
+It’s much safer that way, especially when you have babies in the house.

 Garbage Disposal Maintenance

-If you want to use it over a long time, you will have to maintain it and care for it.
+If you want to use it for a long time, you will have to maintain it and care for it.

 Keep it free of constant clogs